SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0013-removal-of-bridge-in-client-tier.md

 ## Decision Drivers

 * Simplify the presentation layer by removing unnecessary abstractions.
-* Ensure scalability and device independence through the API Gateway.
+* Ensure support for new client types through the API Gateway, without requiring changes in the internal model.
 * Centralize authentication and routing in a single access layer.
 * Maintain compatibility with existing and future client origins (mobile, web, desktop).